ndipenoch/Theory-of-Algorithms-Project/README.md

 To Compile run  : gcc -o md5 -O3 -lm md5.c</br>
 To run : .\md5 --test </br>
 <h4>Sample Test and Results</h4>
+-Input: "abc"</br>
--Input: "abc" OutPut: "900150983cd24fb0d6963f7d28e17f72"<br/>
+ OutPut: "900150983cd24fb0d6963f7d28e17f72"</br>
--Input: "The quick brown fox jumps over the lazy dog" OutPut: "9e107d9d372bb6826bd81d3542a419d6"<br/>
+-Input: "The quick brown fox jumps over the lazy dog"</br>
+OutPut: "9e107d9d372bb6826bd81d3542a419d6"</br>
+-Input: "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789"</br>
--Input: "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789" OutPut: "d174ab98d277d9f5a5611c2c9f419d9f"
+OutPut: "d174ab98d277d9f5a5611c2c9f419d9f"
 <p align="center">
   <b>Tool used</b><br/>
 </p>
--Google Cloud SSH
+-Google Cloud SSH </br>
 -GitHup
 <p align="center">
   <b>MD5 Algorithm Description</b><br/>
 </p>
-We begin by supposing that we have a b-bit message as input, and that we wish to find its message digest.
+We will begin by supposing that we have a b-bit message as input, and that we wish to find its message digest.
-Here b is an arbitrary nonnegative integer; b   may be zero, it need not be a multiple of eight, and it may be arbitrarily large.
+Here b is an arbitrary nonnegative integer; b may be zero, it needs not be a multiple of eight, and it may be arbitrarily large.
-We imagine the bits of the message written down as follows:</br>
+We will imagine the bits of the message written down as follows:</br>

-          m_0 m_1 ... m_{b-1}</br>
+          m_0 m_1 ... m_{b-1}
 The following five steps are performed to compute the message digest of the message.</br>

 #### 1-	Append Padding Bits